MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/overview.md

 ## Publish updates to your app

-You can submit changes to your app in Partner Center.
-Updates must undergo a new review and validation process.
+You can submit changes to your app (such as new features or even metadata) in Partner Center.
+These changes requires a new review process.

 Ensure the following when publishing updates:

+* Don't change your app ID.
+* Increment your app's version number.
-* Don't select **Add a new app** to do the update.
+* In Partner Center, don't select **Add a new app** to do the update.
 Go to your app's page instead.
-* Don't change your app ID.
-* Increment your app's version number if you make any changes to the published version, including the app name or other metadata.

 ### App updates requiring user consent

-When a user adds your app, they must give the app permission to access the services and information it requires to function.
-In most cases, users only have to do this once&#8212;new versions of your app install automatically.
+When a user installs your app, they must give the app permission to access the services and information the app requires to function.
+In most cases, users only have to do this once and new versions of your app install automatically.

-If you make any of the following changes to your app, your existing users must accept another permission request:
+If you make any of the following changes to your app, however, your existing users must accept another permission request to install the update:

 * Add or remove a bot.
 * Change the bot ID.
 * Modify a bot's one-way notification configuration.
 * Modify a bot's support for uploading and downloading files.
 * Add or remove a messaging extension.
-* Add a personal app tab.
+* Add a personal tab.
 * Add a channel and group tab.
 * Add a connector.
-* Modify configurations related to your Azure Active Directory (AD) app ID.
+* Modify configurations related to your Azure Active Directory (Azure AD) app registration.
 For more information, see [`webApplicationInfo`](~/resources/schema/manifest-schema.md#webapplicationinfo).

 ## Create a download link for your app

-When your app is listed in the Teams store, you can create a link that launches Teams and displays a dialog to add your app.
+When your app is listed in the Teams store, you can create a link that launches Teams and displays a dialog to install your app.
 You could include this link, for example, with a download button on your product's marketing page.

-You can create the link with the following format that appends your app ID: `https://teams.microsoft.com/l/app/<your-app-id>`.
+Create the link using the following URL appended with your app ID: `https://teams.microsoft.com/l/app/<your-app-id>`.

 ## See also